Please call 1 (714) 520-5060 to book your vacation. Guests under age 18 must have parent or guardian permission to call.

 Delicious Café Fare for Breakfast, Lunch or Dinner

-Sit at a charming sidewalk table or find a seat indoors and discover a scrumptious selection of dining options.
-Choose from a bounty of bakery items along with a dazzling array of desserts.
+Sit at a charming sidewalk table or find a seat indoors at the Fiddler, Fifer & Practical Café—where you'll discover a scrumptious selection of dining options and a bounty of bakery items along with a dazzling array of desserts.

 For lunch and dinner as well as a midday stop, pick up a grab-and-go sandwich—including roasted turkey and roast beef—each one accompanied by a refreshing serving of fresh fruit.
 You can also indulge in your choice of an apple and cheddar salad, with or without roasted turkey.
 And, of course, linger in front of our bakery case as you drool over delectable items like cinnamon rolls, seasonal cupcakes and much more!